 What is The HOPE Virtual School

-The HOPE, Bristol's Virtual School, exists to improve the education of children in care (CiC).
-Children in care are sometimes also referred to as looked after children.
+The HOPE, Bristol's Virtual School, exists to promote the education of children in care and those who have been in care (looked after children and previously looked after children).

 • are still in education

-The HOPE doesn't have its own school building, but we do have a staff team.
-Our pupils go to real schools or education settings.
+The HOPE doesn't have its own school building.
+We have a staff team that supports young people, their carers and other adults that work with them.
+Our pupils go to real schools or education settings and access their learning there.
 We work with the staff in those settings so we can monitor and track how well our young people are doing.

 We also have information and advice about previously looked after children.